facerix/lmnt/README.md

 	var myFirstChild = lmnt.firstElementChild(parentNode);

+Minified version coutesy of the awesome <a href="http://marijnhaverbeke.nl/uglifyjs">UglifyJS</a>.

-There's no minified version yet, but it's coming.
-I may also provide an alternative script with a true polyfill, if I can figure out how to get IE 6 & 7 to play ball.
+At some point I may also provide an alternative script with a true polyfill, if I can figure out how to get IE 6 & 7 to play ball.
+Or not, I haven't made up my mind yet.